inno-devops-labs/S24-core-course-labs/app_rust/README.md

 - To run image builded locally use make command `make docker-run` or write in terminal `docker run -p 8000:8000 --rm -ti devops-lab-02-rust`

 - To push local builded image to Docker Hub use make command `make docker-push`

+## CI workflow

+### Setup (dependencies), Lint checks, testing code
+Firstly, setup Rust with `actions-rs/toolchain@v1`, lint with `cargo fmt -- --check` and test with `cargo test` inside steps.

+### Snyk check

+Unfortunately, there is no snyk for Rust lang, but it is already secure enough by default

+### Building and deploying
+The same process as for the `app_python`:

+1. Logining in DockerHub to be able to push new image in public space afterwards.
+Login process is using GitHub repository secrets to recieve `DOCKERHUB_USERNAME` and `DOCKERHUB_ACCESS_TOKEN`
+2. Then workflow starting to build Docker image, it also push built Docker image to GitHub using username from creds (described above)
+3. Build is cahced for optimization of fututre build